Survey Results Highlight the Top 6 Challenges for Small Businesses

 Hiring a Consulting Agency

 Businesses often hire external consultants to provide expertise that they don’t have in-house (or on staff).
-When hiring a consultant, ensure that there is a system in place to track the results of the plan designed by the consultant and implemented by you.
+When hiring a consultant, ensure there is an agreement and a system in place to track the results of the consultant's plan, as you implement it.
 There should be "actionable, observable outcomes that you can clearly see impact your profits and bottom line."

 Because hiring a consultancy is a common practice, we asked the respondents the following question in the survey: "What made working with a consulting agency in the past either a positive or negative experience?"

-Respondents mentioned characteristics, such as professionalism, timeliness, relevance, trustworthiness, integrity, and cost as key to a positive experience working with a consulting firm.
+Respondents noted that characteristics such as professionalism, timeliness, relevance, trustworthiness, integrity, and cost are key to a positive experience working with a consulting firm.

 Here is a sample of anonymous responses we thought were worth reposting: